Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 There may be a time when you need a more detailed business plan.
 There’s nothing wrong with that.
 Some people might want to read it, you may need to submit a full plan for funding and you might even want to document your strategy in more detail.

-Your detailed business plan will be born from your Lean Plan.
-The ideas in your Lean Plan will transfer from bulleted lists to sentences and paragraphs.
+Your detailed business plan will be born from your one-page plan.
+The ideas will transfer from bulleted lists to sentences and paragraphs.
 You’ll add more detail to your sales and marketing strategy, your pricing strategy, and perhaps your manufacturing plans and distribution strategy.

 For a step-by-step guide to creating a detailed business plan, check out our guide.